isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-The guidelines support library offers a `narrow_cast` operation for specifying that narrowing is acceptable and a `narrow` ("narrow if") that throws an exception if a narrowing would throw away information:
+The guidelines support library offers a `narrow_cast` operation for specifying that narrowing is acceptable and a `narrow` ("narrow if") that throws an exception if a narrowing would throw away legal values:

     i = narrow_cast<int>(d);   // OK (you asked for it): narrowing: i becomes 7
     i = narrow<int>(d);        // OK: throws narrowing_error